Convolutional Neural Bandit for Visual-aware Recommendation: Introduction

 The contextual Multi-Armed Bandit (MAB) can naturally formulate the procedure and has shown success in online advertising \citep{2010contextual,wang2021hybrid, 2016collaborative,ban2021local}.
 In the standard bandit setting, suppose there are $n$ arms (images) in a round, each of which is represented by a feature vector or matrix, the learner needs to pull an arm and then observe the reward (CTR).
 The goal of this problem is to maximize the expected rewards of played rounds.

 The contextual MAB has been studied for decades \citep{2011improved, 2013finite, ban2021multi}.
 By imposing linear assumptions on the reward function, a line of works \citep{2011improved, 2014onlinecluster, ban2021local} have achieved promising results in both theory and practice, where the expected reward is assumed to be linear with respect to the arm vector.
 However, this assumption may fail in real-world applications \citep{valko2013finite}.
 To learn the non-linear reward function, recent works have embedded deep neural networks in the contextual bandits. \citet{zhang2020neural} and \citet{zhou2020neural} both used a fully-connected neural network to learn the reward function; the former adopted the Thompson sampling and the latter adopted the Upper Confidence Bound (UCB) strategies for exploration.
-To further improve the performance specifically for visual recommendation, \cite{wang2021hybrid} used Convolutional Neural Networks (CNN) to train embeddings of images and then fed it into the Thompson sampling bandit based on the framework of ~\cite{riquelme2018deep}.
-However, these two approaches did not provide analysis regarding the regret bound.

-In this paper, we focus on visual advertising and propose to use convolutional neural networks to learn the reward function with UCB-based exploration in contextual bandits.
-Note that \citet{wang2021hybrid} used CNN to train the embeddings for arms instead of learning the reward function.
-Inspired by recent advances on the convergence theory in over-parameterized neural networks\citep{du2019gradient, allen2019convergence}, we build strong connections among the network function, Convolutional Neural Tangent Kernel (CNTK) \citep{ntk2018neural, arora2019exact}, and ridge regression to prove an upper confidence bound and the regret bound.
-To the best of our knowledge, this is the first near-optimal regret bound for convolutional neural networks in bandits.
-To summarize, our key contributions are as follows:

-(1) We propose a new algorithm, \sysn, modeled as a convolutional neural network along with a provable upper confidence bound.
-It focuses on capturing the visual pattern of image input.
+Inspired by visual recommendation, in this paper, we introduce a bandit algorithm, \sysn, which builds on Convolutional Neural Networks (CNN) bonding with a UCB-based exploration strategy.
+To best of our knowledge, we provide the first near-optimal regret bound for (Convolutional) neural bandits with Lipschitz and Smooth activation functions.
+Inspired by recent advances on the convergence theory in over-parameterized neural networks\citep{du2019gradient, allen2019convergence}, we conduct analysis based on the connections among CNN, Convolutional Neural Tangent Kernel (CNTK) \citep{ntk2018neural, arora2019exact}, and ridge regression to prove an upper confidence bound and the regret bound.
+To summarize, our key contributions are as follows: \begin{enumerate} \item We propose a new algorithm, \sysn, modeled as a convolutional neural network along with a new upper confidence bound.
+It focuses on capturing the visual patterns of image input.